 Now commonplace, the CT scanning technology has evolved over the last 40 years to offer highly precise multi-dimensional images of the body that help medical experts diagnose and treat an array of serious conditions with a level of accuracy and speed like never seen before.

-Ted Cardoso, MD, medical director of radiology at Florida Hospital Wesley Chapel, provides some history of the CT scan, explains what a CT scan does and why its so important to your health.
+Ted Cardoso, MD, medical director of radiology at AdventHealth Wesley Chapel, provides some history of the CT scan, explains what a CT scan does and why its so important to your health.

 What CT scans do